Franz Schmidt and his Symphonies – An Interview with Jonathan Berman

 Are there other composers, you can imagine to do the same for them as you did for Schmidt?

-thinking about it, but I am very clear that it must fulfil many of the same criteria.
+Very simply, yes!
+We are thinking at the moment to do another project with Accentus Music, and we are looking at what that might be.
+I won’t mention anything yet, because we are in the process of thinking about it, but I am very clear that it must fulfil many of the same criteria.
 Any new recording must be meaningful and it must be needed.
 I have no interest in doing something just for me; actually, I don’t want it to be about me – the Franz Schmidt Project was about the Franz Schmidt Symphonies, not about me.

 I think there is a lot of music that’s not very well known, and not very often played and that there is great, great need to diversify in classical music programming.
 We must really find things off this central line, we must find things to believe in and really stand behind, because they are imaginative, honest, daring, vulnerable, fragile.
 The music that I am attracted to has all of those qualities.
 So yes, there will be another project!